gregdyke/gregdyke.github.io/_posts/2017-03-20-blues-music-styles.md

   <span class="sample" data-title="Tchoo tchoo shuffle" data-pattern="102102102102" data-src="/media/blues-music-styles/Tchootchooshuffle.wav"></span>
 </div>

+(Music is an extract from Rain by the California Honeydrops)

 ## Jazz Blues

 A lot of music of the swing era (and thereabouts) is has characteristics of both jazz and blues.
 Jazz blues tends to be rather slow for swing dancing and have the same "a1 a2 a3 a4" as shuffle, but with the steady chug chug chug chug of swing music (or an equally steady boum tchick boum tchick of earlier jazz).
 The instrumentation also tends to be more swing-like, with a lot of melody in the horns.